theloniustrout/danstore/README.md

 ![Alt text](png/vesc6.4.png)

 The development concept is not unlike the [Two Cowboy](https://www.youtube.com/watch?v=SDHqzUz39mU) dark fiber infrasture in Old's Canada.

-Highly refined software commutation is now availble for not much more thatn the cost of the parts up to 10's of kw power density.
-Therefore, getting the best systems into builders hands brings the heart of mechanical industrial processes to the status of a commodity, circumventing the costs & misery of a gradual upgrade proess.
+The working assumption is that the barrier to adoption to the most useful technology are the complexities & scrapping of middle-man attached to commodity systems.
+Highly refined industrial control & software commutation is now available in mass production, up to 10's of kw power density.
+Therefore, getting the best systems into builders hands brings the heart of mechanical industrial processes to small groups of individuals without requiring fiat banking capitalization.

 Increasing the distribution of ownership of manufacturing & energy production can compete effectively with centralized entities enganged in displacement of salaried labor via AI, robotics, & surveillance.
-The reference system provides a viable alternative for those interested in pursuing it.
+The reference system provides a viable alternative for those interested in devloping these concepts in their communities.

-All products are scalable from single family to village-sized or larger & are intended to outperform modern western industry standards, E.g. by utilizing wide-bandgap FOC drives with Python interfacing as the default solution.
-This is an IGBT design based off a Silicon Carbide reference.
+All products are scalable from single family to village-sized or larger & are intended to outperform modern western industry standards.

+![Alt text](png/igbt.png)
+IGBT design based off a Silicon Carbide reference.
 The wide-bandgap materials are good for power densities in excess of a megawatt for a small system.

-![Alt text](png/igbt.png)

 <br><br>